xrarch/mintia/README.md

 ### Kernel

+- [x] Targets a 2MB RAM minimum for headless use, 4MB for graphical.
 - [x] Dynamically-linked kernel.
 - [x] Priority-based preemptive multitasking with wait boosting.
 - [x] Waiting on multiple objects simultaneously.